Note: This site is no longer being maintained. For the latest version of this post, please go to: Points to Ponder in Genesis 18-23

 4. If Sodom was so wicked, why hadn’t Lot and his family moved out long ago, before the Lord insisted on it?

 We don’t know.
-Perhaps:
+Possibly:

 - Or perhaps he hoped he could be a good example.